LidkeLab/BaGoL/README.md

 ***smite*** (Single Molecule Imaging Toolbox Extraordinaire) on GitHub (https://github.com/LidkeLab/smite) includes the most current version of BaGoL, modified to integrate in with other ***smite*** functionality.
+Future improvements to MATLAB BaGoL will be made there.

 # Algorithm Overview: